RELEASE: GOVERNOR GREEN ENACTS LAWS TO STABILIZE PROPERTY INSURANCE MARKET

 July 7, 2025

-HONOLULU – Governor Josh Green, M.D., today signed significant bills into law to stabilize the state’s property insurance market and expand essential resources for youth and young adults facing homelessness.
-As Hawai‘i continues to face a nuanced housing crisis, Governor Green’s administration remains committed to actively reducing barriers to safe, stable, reliable and insurable housing for all residents.
+HONOLULU – Governor Josh Green, M.D., today signed a significant bill into law to stabilize the state’s property insurance market.
+Governor Green’s administration remains committed to actively reducing barriers to safe, stable, reliable and insurable housing for all residents.

 SB 1044: RELATING TO THE STABILIZATION OF PROPERTY INSURANCE